nanma80/uniform-polytopes/README.md

 ![stick-and-ball model](https://raw.githubusercontent.com/nanma80/uniform-polytopes/master/output/omni_120/omni_120_faces_2.png "stick-and-ball model")

 It's roughly a ball-and-stick model, where balls are truncated octahedra, and sticks are hexagonal prisms.
 This model is unique because it is not "valid".
 It's a near miss.
 A truncated octahedron provides an angle of 109.5 degrees ( arccos(-1/3) ).
 However, the pentagon requires an angle of 108 degrees.
 It misses by 1.5 degrees.
-On a paper model, it was bearly noticable, especially because I inserted the "sticks" into the holes of the balls.
+On a paper model, it was barely noticable, especially because I inserted the "sticks" into the holes of the balls.
 Essentially I forced the paper model to bend a bit.

 Several years later, I found that what I had is part of the Omnitruncated 120-cell.
 See [Eusebeia's page](http://eusebeia.dyndns.org/4d/omni120cell) for pictures.
 The polyhedra fit together there because they bend to the 4th dimension.
 In Omnitruncated 120-cell, we start from a great rhombicosidodecahedron.